canro91/canro91.github.io/_posts/2024-05-27-ApplyingToFaang.md

 Read all the questions and start with the easy ones.
 Old advice that I forgot.

 Voila!
 That's what I'd tell myself before that coding assessment.
 Yeah, hiring is broken, but we have to go through gatekeepers.
-Or build a place for ourselves.
+Or ditch our CVs and interviewing skills and build a place for ourselves.

 For more interview content, read [remote interview types and tips]({% post_url 2019-09-29-RemoteInterviewTips %}) and [ten tips to solve your next interview coding challenge]({% post_url 2021-11-22-CodingChallengeTips %}).